magurh/repo2prompt/README.md

 This repository is forked from andrewgcodes repo2prompt, and includes various improvements:

 * Cleaner structure, formatting, and direct script running.
-* Using GitHub `tree` API for recursive directory retrieval
+* Using GitHub `tree` API for recursive directory retrieval.
+* Using caching system for previously fetched data.